devoshen/travel-experts/README.md

 #### Did not have enough content in Login and Register page for footer to reach bottom of page.
 #### Googled and found sticky footer on CSS Tricks with a flexbox solution.

-## Device test on phone and different browser.
+## Device tested on iphone with Chrome.
+### Home button on navbar appears cut off a bit.

 ### Not sure what is preventing the hotizontal window to continue to minimize.
 ### Originally assumed it was the navbar, but when changed the font size to 0.9rem it wasn't the reason.